nodesmith/eth-plot/README.md

 To Build:

 - `npm run build` - This will clean the project, compile the contracts, compile the Typescript, lint, run tests, then bundle everything into the dist folder

+To run the admin page:

+- `npm run start:admin`